ulf-rodened/remarkable-basil/content/flu-faq.md

 deprivation.
 Journal of Dairy Research 73 (4): 492–498.

-88 Corthésy, B. (2013).
+Corthésy, B. (2013).
 Multi-faceted functions of secretory IgA at mucosal surfaces.
 Frontiers in Immunology 4: 185.

-89 Lehtoranta, L. & Pitkäranta, A. & Korpela, R. (2014).
+Lehtoranta, L. & Pitkäranta, A. & Korpela, R. (2014).
 Probiotics in respiratory virus infections.
 European Journal of Clinical Microbiology and Infectious Diseases 33 (8): 1289–1302.
 Review.

-90 Pregliasco, F. et al. (2008).
+ Pregliasco, F. et al. (2008).
 A new chance of preventing winter diseases by the administration of synbiotic formulations.
-Journal of Clinical Gastroenterology 42 (Suppl 3 Pt 2):
+Journal of Clinical Gastroenterology 42 (Suppl 3 Pt 2): S224–S33.

-S224–S33.

-91 Lefevre, M. et al. (2015).
+ Lefevre, M. et al. (2015).
 Probiotic strain Bacillus subtilis CU1 stimulates immune system of elderly during common infectious disease period: a randomized, double-blind placebo￾controlled study.
 Immunity and Ageing 12 (1): 24.

 Hao Q, Dong B, Wu T. Probiotics for preventing acute upper respiratory tract infections.
 Cochrane Database of Systematic Reviews 2015, Issue 2.
 Art.
 No.: CD006895.
 DOI: 10.1002/14651858.CD006895.pub3

-## How to avoid getting sick on a plane
+## How can I avoid getting sick on a plane?

 ## Avoid using the bathroom on short flights